2X-2nd/ReX/documentation/M3_Requirements_and_Design.md

                     - 2b2.
 User is advised to try again later.

-2. **[List an Item for Sale]**
+2. **[Post Listings]**
     - **Overview**:
         1. Upload item details
         2. Price recommendation

     - **Detailed Flow for Each Independent Scenario**:
         1. **[User Registration]**:
-            - **Description**: Sellers can upload item photos, descriptions, and set prices.
+            - **Description**: User can upload item photos, descriptions, and set prices.
-            - **Primary actor(s)**: Sellers
+            - **Primary actor(s)**: User
             - **Main success scenario**:
-                1. Seller selects the "List Item" option.
+                1. User selects the "List Item" option.
-                2. Seller uploads photos and fills in item details (e.g., description).
+                2. User uploads photos and fills in item details (e.g., description).
                 3. The system verifies the details and accepts the listing.

             - **Failure scenario(s)**:
-                - 1a.
-Seller uploads incomplete or invalid details.
+                - 2a.
+User uploads incomplete or invalid details.
-                    - 1a1.
+                    - 2a1.
 System displays an error message highlighting missing/invalid fields.
-                    - 1a2.
-Seller corrects the errors and resubmits the details.
+                    - 2a2.
+User corrects the errors and resubmits the details.
-                - 1b.
+                - 3a.
 System is down during registration.
-                    - 1b1.
+                    - 3a1.
 User receives a message indicating temporary unavailability.
-                    - 1b2.
+                    - 3a2.
 User is asked to try again later.

         2. **[Price Recommendation]**:
             - **Description**: The system suggests a competitive price based on database analysis and comparison with new item prices on other platforms.
-            - **Primary actor(s)**: Sellers
+            - **Primary actor(s)**: User
             - **Main success scenario**:
-                1. Seller enters item details and clicks "Get Price Recommendation".
+                1. User enters item details and clicks "Get Price Recommendation".
                 2. System analyzes the database and provides a price suggestion.
                 3. System also compares the price to new item prices and displays the difference.
-                4. Seller accepts the recommendation or sets a custom price.
+                4. User accepts the recommendation or sets a custom price.

             - **Failure scenario(s)**:
                 - 2a.
 Price recommendation fails due to missing database data.
                     - 2a1.
-System notifies the seller about the issue.
+System notifies the user about the issue.
                     - 2a2.
-Seller can proceed without the recommendation.
+User can proceed without the recommendation.

                 - 2b.
 System cannot fetch competitor prices.
                     - 2b1.
 System displays a message about unavailability of competitor price data.
                     - 2b2.
-Seller proceeds with the recommended price based on internal data.
+User proceeds with the recommended price based on internal data.
-3. **[Locate Storage Facilities]**
+3. **[Store Item in Storage Facility]**
    - **Overview**:
        1. Find nearby warehouses
        2. Schedule item drop-off